thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 Arlo lifts a door back into place while Jeremiah tries to work out how to fix it with magic.
 Arlo: "I'm not a magic man!
 I just hold the doors!"

 Prince Rupert uses his dragonborn breath weapon to make new stained glass windows for the church.
 Father Lucian provides Jeremiah with some more holy water.
-They discover Blinksy likely has the only key to the Blue Water Inn, where they were going to stay for the night.
+They discover Blinksy likely has the only key to the [[Blue Water Inn]], where they were going to stay for the night.

 Team Edgy are waylaid when they come across people looting Francis' apothecary.
 After failing to intimidate them into leaving, one of them breaks open a box under Francis' desk, smashing the potion of cackle fever he had confiscated from the party.